hex000000/makegroupworknotsuck/chapters/280_MAXQDA.md

 Alternatively, use the Code Matrix Browser to display a table of all (or activated) documents and codes.

 Each time I updated the EN Libary, I could re-import th RIS to add only new or updated records in 2020.

+Trying to get only the additional attachments in to 2020, so have exported those as a Library and will then do a new project and then export for merge, Trying to get only the additional attachments in to 2020, so have exported only those EN records with an attachment to a new .RIS file, so the Library PDF folder in place.
+Then created a new library with just those documents.
+Then exported a teamwork mex from that project.
+Then imported that to Termites-ALL.
+I took screen shots of "not identical" and some are eplacing files in other database folders.
+Does this matter?
+The count in PQ will be accurate, as will those in other folders, provided I do the count on just the PDFs + fulltext needed.
+Realised needed to save to new Library before export to find attachments.
+Re-do.
+Didn't go smoothly as it did not recognise it to be the same set of documents.
+Had to manually move files in PQ folders for manual removal of duplicates.
+So while this seemed like a good way to deal with a very large dataset it wasn't.